If ever found yourself asking this question, here's all you need to know.

 It's hard to imagine an animal like this still exists in the the world.
 To me, they seem like a relic from our past that used to rub shoulders with the wooly mammoth and ran from cavemen.
 However, they're still here and flourishing in Alaska, some parts of Europe, as well as Canada.

 In other parts of America, though, their populations are in great decline.
-Minnesota and the Northeast have seen the most rapid drop in populations.
+Minnesota and the Northeast have seen the most rapid drop in sightings and populations.
 Studies are underway trying to figure why.
-Currently, the culprits are most likely winter tick infestations, brain worms, bacterial infections or possibly liver flukes.
+Currently, the culprits are most likely loss of moose habitat, winter tick infestations, brain worms, bacterial infections or possibly liver flukes.

 Harsh winters over the past several years from possible climate change have also not helped at all. in the meantime all we can do is hope an answer is right around the corner and our American moose populations can start to rebound.